-12 See House International Relations Committee hearing, Coercive Population Control in China: New Evidence of Forced Abortion and Forced Sterilization, October 17, 2001.
+11 See House International Relations Committee hearing, Coercive Population Control in China: New Evidence of Forced Abortion and Forced Sterilization, October 17, 2001.
 See also testimony of Josephine Guy and Nicholaas Biegman before the Senate Foreign Relations Committee, February 27, 2002.)

-While most observers agree that coercive family planning practices continue in China, differences remain over the extent to which, if any, UNFPA is involved in involuntary activities and whether UNFPA should operate at all in a country where such conditions exist.
-Given the conflicting reports, the State Department sent its own investigative team to China for a two-week review of UNFPA programs on May 13, 2002.
-The team was led by former Ambassador William Brown, and included Bonnie Glick, a former State Department official, and Dr. Theodore Tong, a public health professor at the University of Arizona.
-A final report on its findings is expected by late June.
+Bonnie Glick, a former State Department official, and Dr. Theodore Tong, a public health professor at the University of Arizona.
 The team's objective was to determine whether UNFPA "supports or participates in the management of a program of coercive abortion or involuntary sterilization."
 If Administration officials conclude that this is the case, UNFPA would be in violation of the Kemp-Kasten amendment and be ineligible for U.S. grants.
 Alternatively, the President could find that the UNFPA did not violate Kemp-Kasten, but reduce the U.S. contribution to something less than \$34 million to express displeasure over alleged coercive family practices in China and UNFPA's involvement.